JJLongoria/aura-helper-CLI/README.md

   - [**metadata\:org\:describe**](#metadataorgdescribe)

-    Command for describe all or specific Metadata Types likes Custom Objects, Custom Fields, Apex Classes... that you have in your auth org
+    Command to describe all or specific Metadata Types likes Custom Objects, Custom Fields, Apex Classes... that you have in your auth org

   - [**metadata\:org\:compare**](#metadataorgcompare)